Swiss Public Health Conference 2024

 Public health surveillance lies at the interface between applied public health, population-based health sciences, and epidemiology, and therefore concerns all actors who want to protect and promote the health of the Swiss population.

-The Swiss Public Health Conference 2024 is organised in collaboration between the #PopHealthLab, University of Fribourg, the Swiss Society for Public Health and the Swiss School of Public Health (SSPH+).
+The Swiss Public Health Conference 2024 is organized by the Swiss Society for Public Health and the Swiss School of Public Health (SSPH+) in collaboration with the #PopHealthLab of the University of Fribourg.